isomerpages/moe-chongfu/_curriculum/Mother Tongue/Malay Department.md

 **Proverbs Practice (Peribahasa Pagi)**

-Primary 3 and Primary 6 pupils are encouraged to attend this programme every morning between 7 a.m. and 7.10 a.m. to answer the meaning or proverbs or vice versa, to encourage memory work.
-Pupils who are able to answer a set of questions will be excused to attend for the week whereas others will have to attend throughout the week.
+<p style="text-align:justify">Primary 3 and Primary 6 pupils are encouraged to attend this programme every morning between 7 a.m. and 7.10 a.m. to answer the meaning or proverbs or vice versa, to encourage memory work.
+Pupils who are able to answer a set of questions will be excused to attend for the week whereas others will have to attend throughout the week.</p>

 **Comments from participants:**

-‘This programme made me more focus in memorizing proverbs.’ – Siti Zubaidah, 3 Innovative
+‘This programme made me more focus in memorizing proverbs.’ <i><b>– Siti Zubaidah, 3 Innovative</b></i>

-‘I treat this as challenge so that I will be excused much earlier than my friends.’ – Muhammad Lutfil Hazieq, 6 Loyal
+‘I treat this as challenge so that I will be excused much earlier than my friends.’ <i><b>– Muhammad Lutfil Hazieq, 6 Loyal</b></i>

 ![](/images/ML%202.png)

 **Tracking for Words (Jejak Kata)**

-Tracking for Words is a technique to use the Malay dictionary for Primary 3 to Primary 6 Malay Language pupils.
-Jejak Kata aims to develop frequent and efficient usage of the Malay dictionary through games.
+<p style="text-align:justify">Tracking for Words is a technique to use the Malay dictionary for Primary 3 to Primary 6 Malay Language pupils.
+Jejak Kata aims to develop frequent and efficient usage of the Malay dictionary through games.</p>

-**Comments from participants:**
+<b>Comments from participants:</b>

-‘It is fun!’ – Muhamad Amann, 5 Respectful
+‘It is fun!’ <i><b>– Muhamad Amann, 5 Respectful</b></i>

-‘I am able to search words for meaning or spelling quicker without having to ask for my teacher’s assistance.’ – Nur Elmira, 6 Observant
+‘I am able to search words for meaning or spelling quicker without having to ask for my teacher’s assistance.’ <i><b>– Nur Elmira, 6 Observant</b></i>

 ![](/images/ML%203.png)

 **Mother Tongue Language Fortnight Part 1 (Pesta Bahasa Chongfu)**

-Mother Tongue Fortnight Part 1 was conducted in Term 2.
-Pesta Bahasa Chongfu aims to develop the love for the Malay Language among pupils.
+<p style="text-align:justify">Mother Tongue Fortnight Part 1 was conducted in Term 2.
+Pesta Bahasa Chongfu aims to develop the love for the Malay Language among pupils.</p>

 **Comments from participants:**

-‘I like singing with my friends.’ – Ulfah, 1 United
+‘I like singing with my friends.’ <i><b>– Ulfah, 1 United</b></i>

-‘We had fun advertising our product!’ – Irra Umairah &amp; Nurfaizah, 5 United
+‘We had fun advertising our product!’ <i><b>– Irra Umairah &amp; Nurfaizah, 5 United</b></i>

 ![](/images/ML%204.png)